-Announcements concerning changes in planned activities (due to inclement weather or other unusual circumstances) will be made over the public address system at the end of the day.
+Announcements concerning changes in planned activities (due to inclement weather or other unusual circumstances) may be made over the public address system at the end of the day.
+All emergency announcements must be submitted to the Assistant Principal for Activities and Operations for approval.